vectorgrp/vector-vscode-vcast/README.md

 editor window to load the test script into the VectorCAST test environment.
 If there are unsaved changes, the load command will also perform a save.

-### Editing a Coded Test
+### Coded Test Include File

 Coded test files require an include like this: #include <vunit/vunit.h> so for IntelliSense editing to work nicely for coded test files, you must add an include path to for this file to your workspace.
-IntelliSense include paths can most easily be added to the approrpritate c_cpp_properties.json file.
+IntelliSense include paths can most easily be added to the appropriate c_cpp_properties.json file.

 If you enable the VectorCAST test explorer and configure it with a VectorCAST version that supports coded testing, the extension will check for the existence of the correct include path and prompt you to add it if it is not found.